5 Steps to Passing Your NDIS Audit

 • Nationally consistent NDIS worker screening

-People with disability can register with the NDIS and are called NDIS participants.
-The NDIS and the Practice Standards came out in response to providing people with disability with more agency and choice, ensuring they can fully participate in society and have more control over their supports and life.
+People with disabilities can register with the NDIS and are referred to as NDIS participants.
+The NDIS and the Practice Standards were developed to provide people with disabilities with more agency and choice, ensure they can fully participate in society, and have more control over their supports and lives.

 • Rights and responsibilities of participants